NotTimTam/cms/README.md

 The designations front-end, and back-end, refer not to application architecture in this context, but to target audience.
 The back-end is for administrators to manage content, and the front-end is for users to view that content.

+-   Psuedo-form submit on editor save, such as in global configuration, that way form can ensure each value is inputted correctly.
+All dropdowns, menus, etc, will need to be contained in the form, and have all the content in the dom at all times.
 -   Deliver regular HTML/CSS/JS for client, deliver Next.js for administrator. (maybe)
 -   SCSS/JS/HTML/SVG support.
 -   Fix article refresh editor.
 Basically if you refresh the article editor after saving a brand new article, since the url doesnt include the ID, refreshing does not open to that article.